infracost/infracost/CONTRIBUTING.md

 	InstanceType string
 	UsageType string

-	// If there is a parameter than needs to be read from infracost-usage.yml you define it like this:
+	// If there is a parameter that needs to be read from infracost-usage.yml you define it like this:
 	MonthlyDataProcessedGB *float64 `infracost_usage:"monthly_data_processed_gb"`
 }